canonical/netbox/charm/docs/how-to/configure-scripts-reports.md

 should run `juju config netbox aws_endpoint_url=https://minio.example.com`.

-Once a data source for "Git" or "Amazon S3" is configured (menu Operations -> Data Sources), it should be synced (blue botton in the top right of the data source screen).
+Once a data source for "Git" or "Amazon S3" is configured (menu Operations -> Data Sources), it should be synced (blue button in the top right of the data source screen).

 Once a data source is created and synced, scripts and reports can be created from the data source (menu Customization -> reports & scripts).
 For that, the file in the data